d-a-n/quarry/README.md

 ## About

 ### Description
-A rock solid, dynamic DNS server with swappable backends.
+A rock solid, dynamic DNS server with swappable backends and RESTful API.
 Start Quarry with one of the available persistence layers and manage records and forwarders through a RESTful API.
 Future plans include an easy to use web interface and more persistence layers.

 ### Author
 * Norman Joyner - norman.joyner@gmail.com